simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 ##### IAM

-In the next step we define our IAM policies so that CloudFront and the lambda functions can access the bucket Therefore we create an [*Origin Access Identity*](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html), a Lambda role, Lambda and CloudFront principals and eventually a bucket policy.
+In the second step we define our IAM policies so that CloudFront and the AWS Lambda functions can access the origin AWS S3 Bucket.

+Therefore we create the following resources:
+1. [An Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) -> This is a special CloudFront user we can use to access the private origin S3 Bucket.
+2. [A AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) with permission to call the AWS Security Token Service AssumeRole action.
+3. [Two Principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) -> One for Lambda and one for CloudFront.
+4. [A AWS S3 Bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html) -> In the policy we grant the permissions for Lambda and CloudFront to access the origin AWS S3 Bucket.

 ```fsharp
 let originAccessIdentity =
     let originAccessIdentityArgs =
         OriginAccessIdentityArgs(Comment = "Access identy to access the origin bucket")
     OriginAccessIdentity("Cloudfront Origin Access Identity", originAccessIdentityArgs)

 let lambdaRole =